 - Replacement O-rings and other parts for your specific faucet

 Next, turn the water shut-off valve under the sink to stop the flow of water.
-After all, the last thing you need is for your dripping faucet to turn into Old Faithful!
 It’s also wise to plug the drain with the built-in stopper or a rag to prevent small parts from getting lost down the drain.

 Determine What Type of Faucet You Have